MicrosoftDocs/microsoft-365-docs/microsoft-365/backup/backup-restore-data.md

     Choose the time period, then filter and value that you want to do a granular search on to find matching items.

-2. Now you'll be asked to confirm the restore point in time to which the data will be restored from backup.
+2. Now you're asked to confirm the restore point in time to which the data will be restored from backup.
 If the restore point is what you want, select **Next**.

 3. The destination of restored items can be chosen from two options, then select **Next**.